mmkjony/enllax.js/README.md

 An ultra-lightweight (~1kb) and super easy to use plugin for parallax scrolling effect to any scrolling element.

-### Parallax scrolling effects is never been easier
+### Parallax scrolling effect is never been easier

 [View Demo](http://mmkjony.github.io/enllax.js/)